-Nowadays, it is difficult to envision a world without such a vast array of electronics that, unfortunately, are destined to become e-waste.
-Smartphones, laptops, wireless headphones, headsets, TVs, tablets, and numerous other devices seem to have become part of our everyday vernacular, almost at random, without us even realising it.
+Many people ask: “What is e-waste?”.
+Well, nowadays, it is difficult to envision a world without such a vast array of electronics that, unfortunately, are destined to become e-waste.
+Smartphones, laptops, wireless headphones, headsets, TVs, tablets, and numerous other devices seem to have become part of our everyday vernacular, almost at random, without us even realizing it.

 It’s incredible to think that there was ever a time when this technology was not around, much less to the extent it exists today.
 However, there comes a time when electronics break or become redundant, and while we may not think twice about reusing materials like metals, glass, or plastic, we don’t often give sufficient thought to recycling electronic items.